adafycheng/country-list-graphql/README.md

 # Country List

-This is a project which demostrates GraphQL.
+This is a project which demonstrates GraphQL.

 It uses Apollo Server with Express, and GraphQL-Request and Apollo Client as GraphQL clients.
 The application is used to explain queries, mutations, custom object types, authentication, etc.